-Employment Counsellors are here to coach and support you through whatever transition you’d like to make.
+Employment Consultants are here to coach and support you through whatever transition you’d like to make.
 Discover and consider available options through consultation and self-assessment tools to identify aptitudes, values, and interests and establish career transitions and educational goals.
 Learn about local labour market information to make the best choice for you in your desired work area (or local area).

-After the completion of an initial assessment, an Employment Counsellor can provide you with information about the services and training opportunities through the Second Career program help you to pursue re-training for a new career and obtain financial support.
+After the completion of an initial assessment, an Employment Consultant can provide you with information about the services and training opportunities through the Second Career program help you to pursue re-training for a new career and obtain financial support.

 The Second Career program provides up to $28,000 to cover the cost of tuition, books and living expenses for individuals who have been laid off on or after January 1, 2005.